jinik21/django-projects/README.md

 # Note
-Checkout all ranches for different project
+Checkout all branches for different project